 The case was a "family tragedy of Shakespearean proportions," said Justice John Walsh in court.
 It seemed that, oppressed by his father's notoriously domineering personality, Dennis "simply lost it, snapped, or exploded, or whatever vernacular term you want to use."
 But, the judge continued, none of this meant that his father, a 69-year-old competitive sailor and philanthropist, as well as noted sometime jerk, "deserved to be slaughtered on the floor of his own office."

-Dennis' uncle, Derek Oland, was once again in attendance, flanked by his sons, Moosehead president and CEO Andrew Oland, its chief financial officer, Patrick Oland, and many cousins.
-Despite his well-documented feud with his late brother Richard, Derek, former chairman of Moosehead has attended almost all legal proceedings.
-He's also publicly maintained Dennis' innocence, posting his $50,000 bail (ensuring he spent only a few days in jail prior to December's guilty verdict), and reiterating the belief that the real killer remains at large.
-In a dark, well-tailored, pinstriped suit, Derek rapidly chewed gum, clenching the polished wooden bench with his fingertips as the Crown outlined its recommendations.
+Dennis's uncle, Derek Oland, was once again in attendance, flanked by his sons, Moosehead president and CEO Andrew Oland, its chief financial officer Patrick Oland, and many cousins.
+Despite his well-documented feud with his late brother Richard, Derek has attended almost all legal proceedings.
+He's also publicly maintained Dennis's innocence, posting his $50,000 bail (ensuring he spent only a few days behind bars prior to December's guilty verdict), and reiterating the belief that the real killer remains at large.
+In a dark, well-tailored, pinstriped suit, Derek rapidly chewed gum and clenched the polished wooden bench with his fingertips as the Crown outlined its recommendations.